coli-saar/coli-saar.github.io/autoplanbench.md

 **Note on different versions**: <br>
-the previous version of this paper had been published on Arxiv under the title ["AutoPlanBench: Automatically generating benchmarks for LLM planners from PDDL"](https://arxiv.org/abs/2311.09830).
-This version of the paper will be soon replaced by the updated version "Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning" when it is published as part of the ICAPS Workshop on Bridging the Gap Between AI Planning and Reinforcement Learning (PRL).
-Meanwhile, the latest version can be accessed using the linkg above. <br>
+This website corresponds to the version of the paper that has been presented at the [Workshop on Bridging the Gap Between AI Planning and Reinforcement Learning](https://prl-theworkshop.github.io/prl2024-icaps/) (PRL) at ICAPS 2024.
+The workshop version of the paper can be accessed using their website or the link above. <br>

-The repository is already updated.
+The newest version of the paper with an extended dataset (Autoplanbench 2.0) is available at a [separate website]().<br>

-**The website is currently being updated.**
+A previous version of this paper had been published on Arxiv under the title ["AutoPlanBench: Automatically generating benchmarks for LLM planners from PDDL"](https://arxiv.org/abs/2311.09830). <br>

 ## AutoPlanBench